Peter King's Monday Morning QB: The NFL Catch Rule

 u.
 The Devils are a fun team to root for right now.
 They beat the fifth and first teams in the Eastern Conference on successive nights over the weekend, Pittsburgh on the road and Tampa Bay at home.
 Interesting note: Entering play Sunday evening in the NHL, Tampa Bay was 0-3-0 against New Jersey, and a league-best 51-17-4 against every other team.

 v.
-Sympathy to veteran Detroit scribe Mike O’Hara on the death of his life partner Tina Co in Michigan.
+Sympathy to veteran Detroit scribe Mike O’Hara on the death of his life partner, Tina Co, in Michigan.
 Mike’s one of the truly good people I’ve met in this business.
 So sad for him today.

 The Adieu Haiku